expo/expo/docs/pages/versions/unversioned/expokit/expokit.md

       require_relative '../node_modules/react-native-unimodules/cocoapods.rb'
       use_unimodules!
     ```
     This will introduce your project to autoinstallable unimodules.
-More information can be found on [`react-native-unimodules` repository](https://github.com/unimodules/react-native-unimodules).
+More information can be found on the [`react-native-unimodules` repository](https://github.com/unimodules/react-native-unimodules).

 If upgrading from SDK 31 or below, you'll need to refactor your `AppDelegate` class as we moved its Expo-related part to a separate `EXStandaloneAppDelegate ` class owned by `ExpoKit` to simplify future upgrade processes as much as possible.
 As of SDK 32, your `AppDelegate` class needs to subclass `EXStandaloneAppDelegate`.